pixietubeuse/WP/wp-content/plugins/insta-type-gallery/readme.txt

 * [Facebook Likebox Plugin](https://wordpress.org/plugins/facebook-likebox-widget-and-shortcode/ "Facebook Likebox Plugin") - Facebook Light Box Plugin For Wordpress

+== Installation ==

+Install  New Insta Type Gallery either via the WordPress.org plugin directory or by uploading the files to your server.

+After activating New Insta Type Gallery plugin, go to plugin menu.

+Login into admin dashboard.
+Go to menu: New Insta Type Gallery --> Add Insta Gallery

+Create gallery & configure settings and save.

+Copy shortcode and paste shortcode into any Page / Post.
+And view page for gallery output.

+That's it.
+You're ready to go!

 == Screenshots ==

 1. insta type gallery setting